offensive-packaging/documentation/llvm-defaults/index.md

    --hip-link              Link clang-offload-bundler bundles for HIP --hip-path=<value>      HIP runtime installation path, used for finding HIP version and adding HIP include path.
+   --hip-version=<value>   HIP version in the format of major.minor.patch --hipspv-pass-plugin=<dsopath>
+                           path to a pass plugin for HIP to SPIR-V passes.
-   --hip-version=<value>   HIP version in the format of major.minor.patch -H                      Show header includes and nesting depth -I-                     Restrict all prior -I flags to double-quoted inclusion and remove current directory from include path
+   -H                      Show header includes and nesting depth -I-                     Restrict all prior -I flags to double-quoted inclusion and remove current directory from include path
    -ibuiltininc            Enable builtin #include directories even when -nostdinc is used before or after -ibuiltininc.
 Using -nobuiltininc after the option disables it